Gerhard von Scharnhorst: Life and career

 By slow and labored steps, Scharnhorst converted the professional long-service army of Prussia, wrecked at Jena (1806), into a national army based on universal service.
 Universal service was not secured until his death, but he laid down the principles and prepared the way for its adoption.
 Enrollments of foreigners were abolished, corporal punishments were limited to flagrant cases of insubordination, promotion for merit was established, and the military administration organized and simplified.
 The organization of the Landwehr (army reserves) was begun.

 In 1809, the war between France and Austria roused premature hopes in the patriots' party, which the conqueror did not fail to note.
 By direct application to Napoleon, Scharnhorst evaded the decree of 26 September 1810, which required all foreigners to leave the Prussian service forthwith, but when in 1811–1812 France forced Prussia into an alliance against Russia and Prussia despatched an auxiliary army to serve under Napoleon's orders, Scharnhorst left Berlin on unlimited leave of absence.
 In retirement he wrote and published a work on firearms, Über die Wirkung des Feuergewehrs (1813).
 But the retreat from Moscow (1812) at last sounded the call to arms for the new national army of Prussia.

 Scharnhorst, recalled to the king's headquarters, refused a higher post but became chief of staff to Blücher, in whose vigour, energy, and influence with the young soldiers he had complete confidence.
 Russian Prince Wittgenstein was so impressed by Scharnhorst that he asked to borrow him temporarily as his chief of staff, and Blücher agreed.
-In the first battle, Lützen or Gross-Görschen (2 May 1813), Prussia suffered defeat, but a very different defeat from those Napoleon had hitherto customarily inflicted.
-The French suffered significant casualties and, due in part to a severe shortage of cavalry, failed to follow up, rendering it an incomplete triumph.
+In the first battle, Lützen or Gross-Görschen (2 May 1813), Prussia suffered defeat, but a very different defeat from those Napoleon had inflicted before.
+The French army, largely made up of teenage conscripts by 1813 and no longer the juggernaut military it once was in before 1807, suffered significant casualties and, due in part to a severe shortage of cavalry, failed to follow up, rendering it an incomplete victory.
 In this battle, Scharnhorst received a wound in the foot, not in itself grave, but soon made mortal by the fatigues of the retreat to Dresden, and he succumbed to it on 28 June 1813 at Prague, where he had travelled to negotiate with Schwarzenberg and Radetzky for the armed intervention of Austria.
 Shortly before his death he had received promotion to the rank of lieutenant-general.
 Frederick William III erected a statue in his memory, by Christian Daniel Rauch, in Berlin.
 Scharnhorst was buried at the Invalidenfriedhof Cemetery in Berlin.